clearflask/clearflask/README.md

 - `connect.config.json:forceRedirectHttpToHttps`: `false`
 - `config-selfhost.cfg:com.smotana.clearflask.web.security.AuthCookieImpl$Config.authCookieSecure`: `false`

-##### Self-managed reverse-proxy

-If instead you wish to manage certificates yourself using a reverse proxy, set the following properties to redirect to https and trust the last reverse proxy in the list:

 #### Dashboard account

 For you to manage the dashboard, you need to whitelist an email to be able to create a super-admin account: